Hosting & Booking Events

 Please note that outdoor public spaces cannot be reserved or booked for private functions but are available on a first come – first served basis.

 Apply for Special Permission – Outdoor Events/Activities in advance of your event.
-In 2023, applications with the City of Beaumont, AHS, AGLC and other event-related organizations are taking significant time to process due to the large number of applications being received.
+Applications with the City of Beaumont, AHS, AGLC and other event-related organizations are taking significant time to process due to the large number of applications being received.
 If you apply for your Special Permission within four weeks of the event date you run the risk of not receiving approval.

 You can book an event at the Ken Nichol Recreation Centre or the Beaumont Community Centre.
 For availability, please email facility.bookings@beaumont.ab.ca.